justinfagnani/html-include-element/README.md

 `<html-include>` works with any framework, or no framework at all.

 By default `<html-include>` renders the HTML in a shadow root, so it's isolated from the rest of the page.
-This can be configured with the `no-source` attribute.
+This can be configured with the `no-shadow` attribute.

 ## Instalattion